CVUT-FS-12110/Information-technology/python/python_workbook.md

 Count: 4
 Count: 5
 ```
-Be careful with while loops — if the condition never becomes `False`, you’ll create an infinite loop.
+Be careful with while loops - if the condition never becomes `False`, you’ll create an infinite loop.

 ---

-**Example** – Summing Numbers with a `while` Loop
+**Summing Numbers with a `while` Loop**

 ```python
 total = 0